dhirsch1138/cc65_template/README.md

 * F1 opens the VSCode Command Palette.
 You may need to use it to rebuild your dev container if you decide to be adventerous and start tweaking you own dev container.

 ## Code and Firmware
-To build a project, the source code and firmware.cfg file will need to be in the correct directories in the dev container:
+To build a project, the source code and firmware.cfg file will need to be in the correct directory: "source/"

-Two places house your project's content that is subject to change:
-* Source goes in : source/*.s
-* Firmware goes in : source/firmware.cfg

 This dev container comes with NO FIRMWARE OR SOURCE in the required directories.
 See the Jumpstart section for one way to get started.

 ### Source Code
-* All *.s files in source will be assembled and linked.
+* All *.s files in "source/" will be assembled and linked.
 This means they can and will step on eachother in the resulting output if you are not careful.
 * *.s files can include other files without that extension and the resulting combined file will treated as a single *.s file.
 * These concepts are shown in the following example(s):
- * examples/video3_w_cc65_viafirmware demonstrates include files and multiple *.s files
+ * "examples/video3_w_cc65_viafirmware" demonstrates include files and multiple *.s files

 ### Firmware
 Defines memory spaces & segments that your code will use.
 This sounds scary, don't panic.
 I'll try to explain it in comments as part of my examples.
 For now, just know that **firmware is defined in source/firmware.cfg**
 The firmware file is mandatory for cc65.
 When in doubt, simpler is better if you don't need the extra features.
 They are in all three examples:
-* examples/video3_original has a simple firmware definition, just declaring the code address range: starting at $8000 for $8000 bytes.
+* "examples/video3_original" has a simple firmware definition, just declaring the code address range: starting at $8000 for $8000 bytes.
 The reset segment is defined too.
-* examples/video3_w_cc65 has the same simple firmware definition, just declaring the code address range: starting at $8000 for $8000 bytes.
+* "examples/video3_w_cc65" has the same simple firmware definition, just declaring the code address range: starting at $8000 for $8000 bytes.
 The reset segment is defined too.
-* examples/video3_w_cc65_viafirmware has the same code address range, but also reserved addresses for the VIA.
+* "examples/video3_w_cc65_viafirmware" has the same code address range, but also reserved addresses for the VIA.
 This lets the code reference the VIA address space dynamically.

 In summary (again):
 * Source goes in : source/*.s